 The translation of Immergrün must be not a flat/level lie on the entire course.
 When I asked the St. Francis University Women’s Golf Coach, if there was anything special we needed to know about the course she said, “not a flat lie anywhere to be found”.
 This is sooooo true!
 Our day almost ended before it began.

-My buddy Ed took his first swing of the year and his left knee buckled as he nearly “cork-screwed” himself into the ground.
+Always Time for 9 team member Ed, took his first swing of the year and his left knee buckled as he nearly “cork-screwed” himself into the ground.
 A funny thing happened though, as he kept his left knee quiet and took a slower swing, his game improved and the day was saved!

 The whole (not) flat/level lie thing became quite evident as we viewed the first fairway at Hole #1.
 This 474 yard (from the member tees) par 5 is a dogleg left to a long, narrow green.
 Somehow I managed a par to start the round and Ed bravely rebounded to secure a bogey with his new-found swing thought.